Islam in Europe: Islamic dress

 In the context of Islamic dress in Europe, there are diverse perspectives regarding the wearing of face-covering veils and other traditional clothing among Muslim communities.
 Various European countries have implemented laws and regulations that pertain to religious clothing, including face-covering veils such as the burka or the hijab.
 These laws have generated considerable debate and criticism within and outside Muslim communities.
 Those who argue for the restrictions say they are in favor of security, or secularism.
 However, critics of such laws express concerns about infringements on individual freedom and religious expression, arguing that these restrictions have unintended consequences, including isolating and stigmatizing Muslim communities.
 Additionally, it has been noted by some observers that these dress bans have raised concerns about fueling Islamophobia across Europe.

-The prevailing perspective supports the right of Muslim women to wear religious clothing that does not cover their face, with a smaller proportion advocating for restrictions on all forms of religious clothing.
-On a regional average, around 25% hold a more permissive view, asserting that Muslim women should be allowed to wear the religious clothing of their choice according to Pew Research Center.
+According to a 2018 Pew Research Center study, the prevailing perspective in Western Europe supports restrictions on Muslim women wearing religious clothing that covers their faces, with a smaller proportion advocating for the prohibition of all forms of religious clothing.
+In the median country, around 25% hold the view that Muslim women should be allowed to wear the religious clothing of their choice.

 The stance on clothing restrictions is not the same in every country.
 For example, about six-in-ten Portuguese adults who hold positive feelings toward Muslims support no restrictions on religious clothing.
 Overall, most people in Western Europe say they accept religious minorities – Muslims included.
 For example, a median of 66% of non-Muslim adults in the region say they would accept a Muslim as a member of their family, according to a separate question in a survey.